-- Gulf of Mexico OCS Proposed Geological and Geophysical Activities Western, Central, and Eastern Planning Areas Final Programmatic Environmental Impact Statement (GOM G&G PEIS) (OCS EIS/EA BOEM 2017-051); - Gulf of Mexico OCS Oil and Gas Lease Sales: 2017-2022 Gulf of Mexico Lease Sales 249, 250, 251, 252, 253, 254, 256, 257, 259, and 261 Final Environmental Impact Statement (Multisale EIS) (OCS EIS/EA BOEM 2017-009); - Gulf of Mexico Lease Sale Final Supplemental Environmental Impact Statement 2018 (2018 SEIS) (OCS EIS/EA BOEM 2017-074); - Biological Opinion Oil and Gas Leasing, Exploration, Development, Production, Decommissioning, and All Related Activities in the Gulf of Mexico Outer Continental Shelf (FWS 2018 BO) (Issued by United States Fish and Wildlife Service [FWS] April 20, 2018); - Biological Opinion on the Federally Regulated Oil and Gas Program Activities in the Gulf of Mexico (NMFS 2020 BO) (Issued by National Marine Fisheries Service [NMFS] March 13, 2020); - Amended Incidental Take Statement and Revised Appendices to the Programmatic Biological Opinion on the Gulf of Mexico Oil and Gas Program (NMFS 20201 Amended ITS) (Issued by NMFS April 26, 2021); - Final Rule Taking and Importing Marine Mammals; Taking Marine Mammals Incidental to Geophysical Surveys Related to Oil and Gas Activities in the Gulf of Mexico (Issued by NMFS January 19, 2021); and - Biological Environmental Background Report for the Gulf of Mexico OCS Region (2021 BEBR).
+- Gulf of Mexico OCS Proposed Geological and Geophysical Activities Western, Central, and Eastern Planning Areas Final Programmatic Environmental Impact Statement (GOM G&G PEIS) (OCS EIS/EA BOEM 2017-051); - Gulf of Mexico OCS Oil and Gas Lease Sales: 2017-2022: Gulf of Mexico Lease Sales 249, 250, 251, 252, 253, 254, 256, 257, 259, and 261 Final Environmental Impact Statement (Multisale EIS) (OCS EIS/EA BOEM 2017-009); - Gulf of Mexico Lease Sale Final Supplemental Environmental Impact Statement 2018 (2018 SEIS) (OCS EIS/EA BOEM 2017-074); - Gulf of Mexico OCS Oil and Gas Lease Sales 259 and 261: Final Supplemental Environmental Impact Statement 2023 (2023 SEIS) (USDOI, BOEM 2023-001); - Biological Opinion Oil and Gas Leasing, Exploration, Development, Production, Decommissioning, and All Related Activities in the Gulf of Mexico Outer Continental Shelf (FWS 2018 BO) (Issued by United States Fish and Wildlife Service [FWS] April 20, 2018); - Biological Opinion on the Federally Regulated Oil and Gas Program Activities in the Gulf of Mexico (NMFS 2020 BO) (Issued by National Marine Fisheries Service [NMFS] March 13, 2020); - Amended Incidental Take Statement and Revised Appendices to the Programmatic Biological Opinion on the Gulf of Mexico Oil and Gas Program (NMFS 2021 Amended ITS) (Issued by NMFS April 26, 2021); - Final Rule Taking and Importing Marine Mammals; Taking Marine Mammals Incidental to Geophysical Surveys Related to Oil and Gas Activities in the Gulf of Mexico (Issued by NMFS January 19, 2021); and - Biological Environmental Background Report for the Gulf of Mexico OCS Region (2021 BEBR).

-This Revised SEA tiers from these evaluations and considers the impacts of the proposed action.
+This SEA tiers from these evaluations and considers the impacts of the proposed action.

-Proposed Action: Shell Exploration & Production Company (Shell) is authorized to conduct a 3D seismic survey utilizing conventional airgun arrays and enhanced energy frequency source (EFS) airguns with ocean bottom nodes (OBN).
-Shell has previously requested to modify the existing T20-004 permit (Mod 1 and Mod 3) to include a low impact sound source (LISS), add an additional 38 OBNs, add an additional source vessel (M/V Artemis Arctic), increase OBN spacing, and expand the survey area by 92 OCS blocks.
-Under this permit modification, Mod 4, Shell is proposing to expand the LISS survey test area by adding 10 additional lines over 12 OCS block previously included in the original survey area.
+Proposed Action: Chevron U.S.A.
+Inc. (Chevron) proposes to conduct a 4D seismic survey utilizing an airgun array and ocean bottom nodes (OBN).
 The OBNs will be placed on the seafloor and recovered using a remote operational vehicle (ROV).
-Shell is also proposing to place pressure inverted echo sounders on the seafloor during the survey.
-Three vessels will be utilized for survey activities with two for towing the airgun arrays/sources (M/V Eagle Explorer and M/V Artemis Arctic) and the vessel M/V Olympic Challenger will be utilized to deploy and retrieve the OBNs from the seafloor.
-The proposed activities are located south of Galveston, Texas in the Western Planning Area of the GOM.
-The proposed survey area includes OCS blocks within the Alaminos and Keathley Canyon Areas.
+Chevron is also proposing to place pressure inverted echo sounders (PIES) on the seafloor during the survey.
+Two vessels will be utilized for survey activities; one for towing the airgun array, the Fulmar Explorer; and one vessel, the Harvey Deep Sea, will be utilized to deploy and retrieve the OBNs and PIES from the seafloor.
+The proposed activities are located south of Cocodrie, Louisiana in the Central Planning Area of the GOM.
+The proposed survey covers 131 OCS blocks in the Walker Ridge and Amery Terrace Areas surrounding Walker Ridge Block 508.

-The area of the proposed action is approximately 170 miles (274 kilometers) from the nearest shoreline and in water depths ranging from approximately 5,300 to 10,300 feet (ft) (1,615 to 3,139 meters [m]).
-Site-specific analysis was completed using Shell's description of the proposed operations; however, specific technical information regarding the G&G activities described in the permit application is proprietary and therefore is not included in this document.
-At the time of this Revised SEA, Shell has been conducting survey activities on the original, Mod 1, and Mod 3 permit activities; however, the proposed expanded testing of the LISS under this modification are expected to begin after the Mod 4 permit is received by Shell.
+The area of the proposed action is approximately 182 miles (293 kilometers) from the nearest shoreline and in water depths ranging from approximately 6,988 - 10,236 feet (ft) (2,130 - 3,120 meters[m]).
+Site-specific analysis was completed using Chevron's description of the proposed operations; however, specific technical information regarding the G&G activities described in the permit application is proprietary and therefore is not included in this document.
+The proposed survey is expected to take approximately 8 months to complete and will begin in August 2023.

-Factors Considered in this Determination: The impacts from the proposed activity focused on the geological and geophysical activities and the resources that may be potentially impacted.
-The impact producing factors (IPF) include: (1) active acoustic sound sources from airguns, (2) seafloor disturbance, (3) vessel noise, (4) vessel traffic, and (5) marine trash and debris.
+Factors Considered in this Determination: The impacts from the proposed action are further analyzed at the site-specific level in this Environmental Assessment.
+The impact analysis for the proposed activity focused on the geological and geophysical activities and the resources that may be potentially impacted.
+The impact producing factors (IPF) include: (1) active acoustic sound sources, (2) seafloor disturbance, (3) vessel noise, (4) vessel traffic, and (5) marine trash and debris.

-In this Revised SEA BOEM has considered three alternatives: (1) No Action; (2) Proposed Action as Submitted; and (3) Proposed Action with Conditions of Approval.
+In this SEA BOEM has considered three alternatives: (1) No Action; (2) Proposed Action as Submitted; and (3) Proposed Action with Conditions of Approval.
 BOEM has assessed the impacts of the proposed action on the following resources: